-5. Can my child withdraw from the project?
+5. Can I withdraw from the project?

-If you give your consent and change your mind, your child can withdraw from the project.
-You do not need to tell us the reason why you or your child want to stop being in the project.
-If your child leaves the project we will use any information already collected unless you tell us not to.
+If you give your consent and change your mind, you can withdraw from the project.
+You do not need to tell us the reason why you want to stop being in the project.
+If you leave the project we will use any information already collected unless you tell us not to.

-6. What are the possible benefits for my child and other people in the future?
+6. What are the possible benefits for me and other people in the future?